simonsobs/nemo/docs/outputs.rst

     (otherwise it will be empty).

 selFn/
-    This directory contains all the necessary information for calculating the completeness of the survey, given a model for the relationship between the SZ signal and mass, and an assumed halo mass function.
-For more information, see :ref:`SelFnPage` and/or :ref:`OutputSelFn` below.
+    This directory contains all the necessary information for calculating the completeness of a cluster search, given a model for the relationship between the SZ signal and mass, and an assumed halo mass function.

 .. _Catalogs: